thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/reference/performance-tests.md

 since it can easily be scaled vertically and horizontally.

 ### TCO calculations

+Herewith you can find total cost of ownership (TCO) calculations for ThingsBoard MQTT Broker deployed using AWS.

+**Important notice**: all calculations and pricing below are approximate and are listed as an example.
+Please consult your cloud provider in order to get your accurate pricing.

 AWS EKS cluster in us-east-1 region.
 Approx. price is ~73 USD/month.